deepgits/deepgits.github.io/index.md

 **Now**
 → I am currently envisioning brevity with a mission to develop opinion-driven, and go-to news source based on the East Coast of India, prioritising local stories, expanding to national narratives, and connecting to global perspectives.
 VISIT [www.sunrisestate.in](https://sunrisestate.in)
-→ I will help you plan your portfolio.
+→ And also, I will help you plan your portfolio.
 VISIT [chirumalla.com/mf](https://chirumalla.com/mf)

 Feel free to email me at [anudeep@chirumalla.com](mailto:anudeep@chirumalla.com) 👋